What is a Disaster Recovery Specialist?

 What is the workplace of a Disaster Recovery Specialist like?

+Data, hardware, and software recovery is critically important in a malicious attack or a natural disaster, and restoring an organization to normal functionality in as little time as possible following a disaster is crucial.
 Disaster recovery specialists can work for a variety of organizations and businesses, protecting them by creating and updating technical disaster recovery plans and business continuity plans.

 These individuals work alongside information technology professionals within organizations, present recovery plans to business and information technology leaders, and also provide training for staff members.
+Exceptional communication skills are needed, as the job calls for interaction with a variety of staff members, working in a team environment, and conveying recovery plans to others.

 Disaster Recovery Specialists are also known as: